Cornell-MAE-UG/fa25-portfolio-lm946-jpg/_projects/mae-2250-ODP3.md

 ## 01. The Problem
 **The Challenge of "Grape Soup"**
 During mechanical grape harvesting, Spotted Lanternflies (SLF) are unintentionally collected with the fruit.
-At a commercial scale (2–3 tons/hour), even **1–2 insects per 1000g** can trigger contamination concerns and lead to rejected loads.
+At a commercial scale (2–3 tons/hour), more than 1–2 insects per 1000g can trigger contamination concerns and lead to rejected loads.

-Current sorting methods—manual labor or post-harvest washing—can remove up to **50% of usable yield**, making them economically unviable at the speed required for commercial viticulture.
+Current sorting methods—manual labor or post-harvest washing—can remove up to 50% of usable yield, making them economically unviable at the speed required for commercial viticulture.

 ## 02. The Solution: A Triple-Action Inline Sorter
 Our team proposed a mechanical system designed to be retrofitted onto existing conveyor systems.
-The goal: remove SLF without bruising grapes, slowing the harvest, or requiring a total harvester redesign.
+The goal is to remove SLF without bruising grapes, slowing the harvest, or requiring a total harvester redesign.

 ### Key Design Features:
-* **Preliminary Sorting:** A motor-driven roller with specialized bristles to gently agitate the "grape soup" and surface the insects.
+* **Preliminary Sorting:** A motor-driven roller with specialized bristles to gently agitate the grapes and surface the insects.
 * **Pneumatic Extraction:** High-velocity compressed air jets (5–10m/s) targeted to expel adult SLF based on their specific mass (0.2–0.3g).
 * **Vacuum Collection:** A synchronized suction system to capture expelled SLF for contained disposal, preventing re-entry into the harvest stream.

-> **Why it’s better:** Unlike standard MOG (Material Other than Grapes) systems, this is specifically tuned for the weight and aerodynamic properties of the Spotted Lanternfly.
+> **Why it’s better:** Unlike standard MOG (Material Other than Grapes) systems, this is specifically tuned for the weight and grip strength of the Spotted Lanternfly.

 ## 03. Engineering Considerations & Risk Mitigation
 To move from concept to reality, our design addresses several critical engineering constraints: